BawdyAnarchist/quBSD/Future_Development.md

 ### SPECIFIC SCRIPTS OR FUNCTIONS

+qb-i3-launch - had problems with double launching windows that already existed (on fully opened setup)

 qb-create
 	- It needs further and more extensive testing
 	- -z dirs recreated files too, not just directories